 Alternative Dispute Resolution methods (ADR)

-As a result of the difficulty to obtain timely decisions from courts, Alternative Dispute Resolution methods are increasingly common in Chile for business-related disputes, especially in relation to breach of contract.
+As a result of the difficulty to obtain timely decisions from courts, ADR methods are increasingly common in Chile for business-related disputes, especially in relation to breach of contract.

 As already mentioned, mediation ought to be mandatory during civil proceedings, but this step is not automatic in practice.
 Arbitration (regulated under the Arbitration Act, Law No. 9307/96) and international arbitration (regulated by Law 19.971 on International Commercial Arbitration) are nonetheless often viewed as being more efficient than ordinary lawsuits because they may offer expeditious and confidential proceedings together with a final and binding award on the merits.